rohitrao1988-cmyk/releasenotes/index.md

 ## Overview

-DocScan(free) ("we," "us," "our," or "Company") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application **DocScan(free)** (the "Application").
+ScanXpress ("we," "us," "our," or "Company") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application **ScanXpress** (the "Application").

 Please read this privacy policy carefully.
 If you do not agree with our policies and practices, please do not use our Application.